Wednesday, May 20, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 It’s worth noting that, like the previous UniFi consoles, the UDM Beast remains license-free.
 You only need to pay for the one-time hardware cost.

-I haven’t had the chance to put the new UDM Beast through its paces, but judging from the over-the-top hardware specs alone, it’s safe to call it the new “ultimate” UniFi Dream Machine.
-However, for most situations, the $600 UDM Pro Max remains the sensible option for the foreseeable future, especially when paired with a 10Gbps switch.
+I haven’t had the chance to seriously put the new UDM Beast through its paces (and I’m working on getting my own unit for hands-on testing), but judging from the over-the-top hardware specs alone, it’s safe to call it the new “ultimate” UniFi Dream Machine.
+I can’t find any home or SMB user who would really need it, but we all sure want its capability.

 Share what you just read!